fmend/fmend.github.io/_portfolio/portfolio-1.md

 ## Implementation & Adaptation

+The next few weeks had me working very closely with Blake as it was time to put thoery and research into practice.
+This was very exciting as it was the first time that I was able to see, on a grander scale, what years of study looks like at implementation.
+Of course, this came with many hiccups that took tedious attention to detail to solve; building an all-new branch for an already established system is not as simple as it sounds.

 ## Evaluation criteria
 Remember that each of the two projects in your portfolio will be evaluated on these points: